SGLC: Semantic Graph-Guided Coarse-Fine-Refine Full Loop Closing for LiDAR SLAM: Semantic Graph-Guided Loop Closing

 \textbf{Node Correspondences Pruning.} Due to changes in viewpoint during revisit or errors in semantic segmentation, there are incorrect node correspondences.
 Although RANdom SAmple Consensus (RANSAC)~\cite{fischler1981random} can exclude some outliers, using it with all node matches substantially increases the number of iterations, making it unsuitable for online applications.

 To reduce the computational complexity, we propose an efficient outlier pruning scheme based on the local structure of nodes before applying RANSAC.
 We posit that two nodes of a true positive correspondence should exhibit consistent local geometric structures.
-For a node $\mathbf{v}$, its neighboring nodes within a certain range can be represented as $\{ \mathbf{v}_j \}_{j=1}^{K}$, where $K$ is the total number of neighbors. $\mathbf{v}$ and any two of its neighbors can form a triangle, denoted as $\Delta_j$, and all local triangles of $\mathbf{v}$ is $\{ \Delta_j\}_{j=1}^{K(K-1)/2}$.
+For a node $\mathbf{v}$, its neighboring nodes within a certain range \difffirst{$d_l$} can be represented as $\{ \mathbf{v}_j \}_{j=1}^{K}$, where $K$ is the total number of neighbors. $\mathbf{v}$ and any two of its neighbors can form a triangle, denoted as $\Delta_j$, and all local triangles of $\mathbf{v}$ is $\{ \Delta_j\}_{j=1}^{K(K-1)/2}$.
 In an ideal scenario, corresponding local geometric triangles of matched nodes should be perfectly aligned.
 However, practical applications are subject to errors from semantic segmentation and clustering.
 Therefore, we relax this condition to prevent the elimination of correct correspondences.
-For the matching of local triangles, we consider two triangles to be consistent when their corresponding sides are of equal length.
-By doing so, we can effectively eliminate the false node correspondences.
+For the matching of local triangles, we consider two triangles to be consistent when their corresponding sides are of equal length. \difffirst{Once the number of successfully matched local triangles between two nodes exceeds $t_m$, they are considered as true node correspondences.}

-\textbf{Initial Pose Estimation.} Based on pruned correspondences, denoted as $\mathcal{M}_q^{'}$ and $\mathcal{M}_t^{'}$, we can efficiently estimate a relative pose between the query scan and candidate scan based on RANSAC and SVD decomposition~\cite{Besl1992tpami}.
-Specifically, in each RANSAC iteration, we randomly select three matching pairs of $\mathcal{M}_q^{'}$ and $\mathcal{M}_t^{'}$ to solve the transformation equation based on SVD decomposition as:
+\textbf{Initial Pose Estimation.} Based on pruned correspondences, denoted as $\mathcal{M}_q^{'}$ and $\mathcal{M}_t^{'}$, we estimate a relative pose between the query and candidate scans based on RANSAC and SVD decomposition~\cite{Besl1992tpami}.
+In each RANSAC iteration, we randomly select three matching pairs of $\mathcal{M}_q^{'}$ and $\mathcal{M}_t^{'}$ to solve the transformation equation based on SVD decomposition as:

 by which we obtain a transformation in each iteration and finally select the transformation with the greatest number of inliers from all iterations as a coarse pose estimation for loop candidate verification $\mathbf{T}_{\text{coarse}}=\{\mathbf{R}_c,\mathbf{t}_c\}$.